formix/infernal-engine/README.md

 same context definition.
 Then setting a contextualized value can be done with the asterisk notation.
 In this particular case, the asterisk refer to the full context.

+You can not access any variable outside the current scope with the "get" method.
+But it's still possible to `peek` a value using `self.peek(fact)`.
+By doing this, accessing a fully defined fact will not create a relation between the given fact and the current rule.

 ## Tracing and Debugging Execution